kevinwatson/church-broadcasts/README.md

    1. Remove the stream key
    1. Put the computer in sleep mode

-And last but not least, delete the video afterwards.
-YouTube live streams are automatically recorded and should be deleted.
+And last but not least, delete the video.
+YouTube live streams are automatically recorded and should be deleted as soon as possible.

 ## Frequently Asked Questions